Four Ways to Conduct One-Way ANOVA with Python

 Pairwise comparisons using Statsmodels

-Note, if we want to use another correction method, we add the parameter method and add “bonferroni” or “sidak”, for instance (e.g., method=”sidak”).
+Note: if we want to use another correction method, we add the parameter method and add “bonferroni” or “sidak” (e.g., method="sidak").

-If we were to carry out regression analysis, using Python, we might have to convert the categorical variables to dummy variables using Pandas get_dummies() method.
+If we were to conduct regression analysis using Python, we might have to convert the categorical variables to dummy variables using Pandas get_dummies() method.

 Python ANOVA using pyvttbl anova1way

-In this section, we are going to learn how to carry out an ANOVA in Python using the method anova1way from the Python package pyvttbl.
+In this section, we will learn how to perform an ANOVA in Python using the anova1way method from the pyvttbl package.
 This package also has a DataFrame method.
-We have to use this method instead of Pandas DataFrame to be able to carry out the one-way ANOVA in Python.
-Note, Pyvttbl is old and outdated.
+We have to use this method instead of a Pandas DataFrame to perform one-way ANOVA in Python.
+Note: Pyvttbl is old and outdated.
 It requires Numpy to be at most version 1.1.x or else you will run into an error ( “unsupported operand type(s) for +: ‘float’ and ‘NoneType’”).

 from pyvttbl import DataFrame